 If solar panels don’t fit your budget, another great source of renewable energy is solar-powered water heaters.
 It’s said that water heating systems running on electricity account for a considerable portion of one’s bills, having a solar-powered water heater could significantly lower your expenses.

-It’s also an excellent option to use energy-saving materials.
+It’s also an excellent option to use energy-saving materials, especially when planning a mixed use commercial building design.
 They aren’t only beneficial in saving electricity, but they can also create an overall more comfortable and safer property.
 With such, here’s a list of building materials that are said to be eco-friendly that you can use to create a greener and more energy-efficient property:

 Don’t forget cross-ventilation, although it greatly depends on the wind to cool your property.
 There’s a pressure contrast between wind-facing and leeward walls whenever wind enters the property.